ai-hero-dev/cohort-002-skill-building/exercises/01-retrieval-skill-building/01.04-embeddings/problem/readme.md

 ```

 - [ ] Try different queries to test semantic search capabilities

-  - Try queries that don't use exact keywords from the emails
-  - Verify that semantically similar emails are returned even without keyword matches
+Test queries that don't use exact keywords from the emails.
+Verify that semantically similar emails are returned even without keyword matches.
+For example:

+- Try "looking for a new place to live" for emails about house hunting
+- Try "property features" for emails about home specifications
+- Try "moving to a new location" for emails about relocation